D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 ## How it's declared in the manifest

 Asset replacements live on the `plugininfo.json` manifest, in an optional `assets` array.
-Each entry is a simple **`{ source, target }`** pair: where the file comes from inside your plugin, and where it should end up in the mod folder.
+Each entry is at minimum a **`{ source, target }`** pair — where the file comes from inside your plugin and where it should end up in the mod folder — and may also include an optional `condition` that gates whether the copy runs.

 ```json
 {